GeorginaCarlisle/2024-daily-coding/README.md

 29 - Tidy main page information and add additional functionality to clickEvent.

 30 - Bar added to show percentage of the year passed.

+31 - Bar added to show consistency for months passed.